top of page

 • If using a Semi-Auto Action Shotgun: make sure your gun is equipped with a shell catcher.
 No one likes when spent hulls are flung in their face.

-• Try not to talk or yell out as you may cause clay target to be thrown outside of your turn if the microphones pick up your voice.
+• Do not talk or yell out as you may cause clay target to be thrown outside of your turn if the microphones pick up your voice.

 • If using a pump or semi-auto: try not to close or open your action in front of the microphone as you may cause the machine to throw a target out of turn.
 Over-under shooters that blow the smoke out of their barrel after shooting could cause the same thing to happen.